TFHE-rs

 Starting from v0.6.4, TFHE-rs supports versioned data types.
 This allows you to store data and load it in the future without compatibility concerns.
 This feature is done by the tfhe-versionable crate.

-This versioning scheme is compatible with all the data formats supported by serde.
+This versioning scheme is compatible with all the supported by serde.

 Saving and loading versioned data